Dr. Kegan Shaw

 Dr. Shaw has authored numerous articles exploring topics in the philosophy of perception and religious epistemology.
 These articles have appeared in venues such as Faith and Philosophy, Religious Studies, Synthese, and American Philosophical Quarterly.

 Dr. Shaw specializes in epistemology and the philosophy of religion.
-He is married to Amanda, and they have a son, Gideon.
+He is married to Amanda, and they have two little boys, Gideon and Leith.